usnistgov/simprocesd/README.md

 - [Mehdi Dadfarnia](https://www.nist.gov/people/mehdi-dadfarnia), Maintenance & Development
 - [Serghei Drozdov](https://www.nist.gov/people/serghei-drozdov), Lead Developer
 - [Michael Sharp](https://www.nist.gov/people/michael-sharp), Project Leader

+## Documentation Links
+For the complete Sim-PROCESD documentation, see TBD .
+Here, you will find:
+- Reference for all the objects
+- Use case and examples of discrete manufacturing system models and various maintenance schemes

+Sim-PROCESD and all of it's associated projects are in the public domain (see License).
+For more information and to provide feedback, please open an issue, submit a pull-request, or email the point of contact (below).

 ## Citing this software